Interactive and Hybrid Imitation Learning: Provably Beating Behavior Cloning: Experiment Details

 \subsection{Experiment with MSE Loss}

 We additionally evaluate our algorithms using mean squared error (MSE) as the loss function for optimization.
 All training settings remain identical to the main experiments with log loss, except that we use a learning rate of $2.5 \times 10^{-4}$.
-As shown in Figure~\ref{fig:mse_comparison_appendix}, we observe qualitatively similar results to those under log loss shown in~\ref{fig:log_comparison_main}, consistent with prior observations in~\cite{foster2024behavior}, with the added benefit of more stable training dynamics.
+As shown in Figure~\ref{fig:mse_comparison_appendix}, we observe qualitatively similar results to those under log loss shown in Figure~\ref{fig:log_comparison_main}, consistent with prior observations in~\cite{foster2024behavior}, with perhaps more stable learning curves.